Glenn032787/steif-lab-website/contact/index.md

 {% include section.html %}

 {% capture col1 %}
+We are part of the BC Cancer in Vancouver Canada.
+The lab is located on the 8th floor of the [BC Cancer Research Center building](https://www.google.com/maps/place/BC+Cancer+Research+Centre/@49.2625745,-123.1193424,15z/data=!4m2!3m1!1s0x0:0x8120a7e52adbc3f2?sa=X&ved=1t:2428&hl=en&ictx=111).
+Card access is required for entry to lab spaces.

 If you are interested to join the lab, collaborate, or inquire, please do not hesitate to send Adi an email (asteif@bcgsc.ca).

+**Undergraduate students:** To discuss potential research projects or ideas, feel free to reach out to Titipat and arrange a brief meeting.

+**Graduate students:** Prospective students interested in pursuing a Masters or PhD program in Bioinformatics at University of British Columbia (UBC) or Simon Fraser University (SFU) can submit a CV along with a brief statement of their research interests before applying.
+Adi is also available for co-advising in various departments.

+**Other positions:** The lab is always actively looking for interns, researchers, and developers.
+If you are interested in doing these position (locally or remotely), please also do not hesitate to email Adi to discuss.

 {%
   include button.html